 Employees can exit a business for different reasons: they decide to leave on their own, get fired or laid off, retire, or are transferred to another position.
 These cases constitute the different types of employee turnover.

-Sometimes employees decide to leave their jobs because of their own volition.
+Voluntary turnover occurs when employees leave their job because of their own volition.
 This may involve various reasons, including having poor employee experience, securing another position elsewhere, opting for an internal transfer, or retiring.

 Voluntary turnover is unavoidable, and no company can completely escape it.
 But businesses need to understand why their employees are leaving.
 If the reason has something to do with their experience in the workplace, the company should find ways to improve it moving forward.